-Products based on polyurethane or silane-modified polymer with a VOC content ≤1 % and a castor oil/- derivatives content ≤ 10% usually comprise a reactive polymer and a crosslinking system.
+Products based on polyurethane with a VOC content ≤ 1 % and a castor oil/-derivatives content ≥ 10 % usually comprise a reactive polymer and a crosslinking system.
 The polymer component contains polyether and/or polyester polyols.
 Crosslinking takes place after installation on site.
-In the case of two-component systems, this involves the use of pre-polymers and polymers based on typically methylene diphenyl diisocyanate (MDI), toluene diisocyanate (TDI), hexamethylene diisocyanate (HDI) or isophorone diisocyanate (IPDI).
+In the case of two-component systems, this involves the use of pre-polymers and polymers based on typically methylene diphenyl diisocyanate (MDI), toluene diisocyanate (TDI), hexamethylene diisocyanate (HDI) or isophorone diisocyanate.
 The resin mixing ratio is adjusted according to the stoichiometric requirements.
 Crosslinking starts directly after the components have been mixed.
-There are also one-component reactive polymer formulations based on PU or SMP which crosslink in the presence of moisture.
-They comprise prepolymers based on e.g. MDI, TDI, HDI, IPDI or those with alkoxy-silane groups in the case of SMP formulations.
+There are also one-component reactive polymer formulations based on PU which crosslink in the presence of moisture.
+They comprise prepolymers based on e.g. MDI, TDI, HDI, IPDI.
 In formulations with aqueous dispersions, dispersible isocyanates are used for crosslinking.
 The formulations can contain auxiliary materials such as accelerators, catalysts, wetting agents, foam regulators and viscosity regulators for fine-tuning the product features.
-Typically, the products covered by this EPD contain the following ranges of base materials and auxiliaries:

-Polyol component: up to approx. 50 % Crosslinking component: up to approx. 95 % SMP component: up to approx. 80 % Plasticiser: ~ 0-25 %

-Additives / Pigments: ~ 0-30 %

-Water: ~ 0-60 %

-VOC: ≤1 % according to the Decopaint Directive (mandatory)
+Typically, the products covered by this EPD contain the following ranges of base materials and auxiliaries: Polyol component: up to approx. 50 % Crosslinking component: up to approx. 95 % Plasticiser: ~ 0-25 % Additives / Pigments: ~ 0-30 % Water: ~ 0-60 % VOC: ≤1 % according to the Decopaint Directive (mandatory)

-Castor oil and derivatives: ≤10% (mandatory)
+Castor oil and derivatives: ≥10 % (mandatory)